wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Opening multiple plots in contemporaneous windows

-While not being a provided by _wxMaxima_ this feature of _Maxima_ (on setups that support it) sometimes comes in handily.
+While not being provided by _wxMaxima_ this feature of _Maxima_ (on setups that support it) sometimes comes in handily.
 The following example comes from a post from Mario Rodriguez to the _Maxima_ mailing list:

 ~~~maxima
     load(draw);